jdegregorio/face-collage/README.md

 - **If Head Pose and Facial Features Estimation was Interrupted**:
   - Select "Perform Head Pose and Facial Features Estimation" to continue from the last completed image.

+- **If Ready to Filter and Manage Photos**:
+  - Use the "Filter and Manage Photos" option to exclude unwanted photos before generating the collage.

 - **If Ready to Generate the Collage**:
-  - Ensure all photos have completed head pose and facial features estimation, then select "Generate Collage".
+  - Ensure all desired photos are included, then select "Generate Collage".

 ---